VTc0des/LightsON/README.md

 The primary author for all the code responsible for device functionality is **Varsha Thomas**

 Credit goes to the following people for specific LightsON functionality:
+Credit goes to the following people for specific LightsON functionality:
-> 'fireplace' mode: adapted from Brithday_Candles.ino, originally developed by **Tony DiCola** Color sensor: adapted from color_sense.ino, originally developed by **Limor Fried and Tony DiCola** Button Debounce: adapted from debounce.ino, most recently modified by **Arturo Guadalupi**
+> 'fireplace' mode: adapted from Brithday_Candles.ino, originally developed by **Tony DiCola**
+> Color sensor: adapted from color_sense.ino, originally developed by **Limor Fried and Tony DiCola**
+> Button Debounce: adapted from debounce.ino, most recently modified by **Arturo Guadalupi**

 ## Important Intructions
 The code to operate the LightsON device was written, compiled, and executed using Arduino IDE v.
 1.8.13 on a Windows 10 platform.